 The Immigration Advocacy and Support Center (IASC), pronounced “I Ask”, was established in late 2014 to provide low-cost, high-quality immigration-related legal services and to educate communities in Southeast Connecticut on immigration law and policy.

 Leadership: IASC is led by immigration attorney Joseph Marino, who became Executive Director after Founding Director, Michael Doyle left in September, 2018.
-Legal Assistant Angela Florez has greeted clients and led the case filing workflow process since March of 2018.
+Paralegal Angela Florez has greeted clients and led the case filing workflow process since March of 2018.
 IASC’s active Board provides strategic direction, governance oversight, and financial control.

 Volunteers: IASC benefits from the efforts of experienced volunteers, many of whom have worked with the organization since its inception.
 They provide support services such as bookkeeping and grantwriting.